publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stV/ptC/ch247/m__us_usc_t49_s24706.md

     (a)  __Notice of Discontinuance__  __.—__

-        (1) Except as provided in subsection (b) of this section, at least 180 days before a discontinuance under section 24704  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  or or  <sup>\[2\]</sup>  <sup><sup> 2 So in original. </sup></sup>  discontinuing service over a route, Amtrak shall give notice of the discontinuance in the way Amtrak decides will give a State, a regional or local authority, or another person the opportunity to agree to share or assume the cost of any part of the train, route, or service to be discontinued.
+        (1) Except as provided in subsection (b) of this section, at least 180 days before discontinuing service over a route, Amtrak shall give notice of the discontinuance in the way Amtrak decides will give a State, a regional or local authority, or another person the opportunity to agree to share or assume the cost of any part of the train, route, or service to be discontinued.

-        (2) Notice of the discontinuance under section 24704 1 or paragraph (1) shall be posted in all stations served by the train to be discontinued at least 14 days before the discontinuance.
+        (2) Notice of the discontinuance under paragraph (1) shall be posted in all stations served by the train to be discontinued at least 14 days before the discontinuance.

     (b)  __Discontinuance for Lack of Appropriations__  __.—__

         (1)

-         Amtrak may discontinue service under section 24704 1 or subsection (a)(1) during—
+         Amtrak may discontinue service under subsection (a)(1) during—

             (A) the first month of a fiscal year if the authorization of appropriations and the appropriations for Amtrak are not enacted at least 90 days before the beginning of the fiscal year; and